robenkleene/software-references/macos/screenshots.md

 # Screenshots

+- While dragging out a rectangle with `⇧⌘4`, hole `␣` to reposition the upper left corner
-To save to the clipboard, hold the `⌃` key while taking the screenshot.
+- To save to the clipboard, hold the `⌃` key while taking the screenshot